jan-tuziak/stock-bernard/README.md

 # Money Spyder

-Web app used for simple screening of biggest S&P500 stocks using simple criterias.
+Small web app used for techncial screening of the biggest American stocks using.

+The app:
+- gets x amount of stocks from csv file
+- gets data about the stocks
+- sets wich stocks pass the developer's criterias
+- repeat above steps after the market closes (every 24h)